anderson-aristotle/react-components-prop/README.md

 import Movie from './App.js';

 ReactDOM.render(
-  <Movie title="Lord of the React: Fellowship of React Components" />,
+  <Movie title={movie.title} />,
   document.getElementById('root')
 )
 ```

 Now, every time we render our component, we will pass in data.

-If you check your application now, nothing has changed.
+If you check your application now you'll see that we're going to have to change how we defined out component.
 We're passing the `title` prop into the component, but the component isn't _using_ it yet.

-In our component definition, we will change the `<h1>{movie.title}</h1>` to `<h1>{this.props.title}</h1>`.
+In our component definition, we will change the render method to return `<h1>{this.props.title}</h1>`.
 The portion `{this.props.title}` deserves a closer look:

 -   `this` refers to the specific component instance.
 -   `this.props` will collect all the props for this component instance.
 -   `this.props.title` pulls out the `title` property from `this.props`.

 > The `{}` syntax in JSX renders the result of any expression inside it.
 It works even without props.
 If you wrote `{2+2}` in your JSX, `4` would be rendered.

-Now that we are receiving our movie data as a prop, we can get rid of the hard coded movie variable we had to define earlier.

 In `App.js`, your `Movie` class should now look close to this: